-It's official: 2021 is the year that skin reigns supreme.
-With many of us having dialled up our skincare routines during lockdown, we're emerging from restrictions ready to ditch our full-coverage foundations and show off our skin in all its natural glory.
+It's official: 2022 is the year that skin reigns supreme.
+With the warmer months on the horizon, we've ready to ditch our full-coverage foundations and show off our skin in all its natural glory.
 Of course, that doesn't mean we're waving goodbye to makeup entirely.
-This summer is all about embracing colour—from pastel eye shadows to bright lipsticks, expect to see people taking to the streets in a riot of kaleidoscopic pigment.
+This summer is all about embracing colour.
+From pastel eye shadows to bright lipsticks, expect to see people taking to the streets in a riot of kaleidoscopic pigment.
 But as for our complexions?
 There's a new product in town encouraging us to embrace a more pared-back approach to coverage: skin tints.
 And I'm into them.

 It's not just me who's experiencing this change in mindset, either.
-Research conducted by Ciaté London shows that makeup consumers are actively seeking out more lightweight options when it comes to complexion products, with a 180% increase in internet searches for "natural everyday makeup" in the past year.
+Research conducted by Ciaté London shows that makeup consumers are actively seeking out more lightweight options when it comes to complexion products.
 In fact, four in 10 consumers confirmed that they'll be ditching full-coverage foundation for good, with over half of people surveyed saying that they felt more confident in their own skin having experimented with more natural-looking makeup recently.

 So with such an abundance of new launches hitting the market right now, which ones are actually worth your cash?
 Keep scrolling for the 11 best skin tints to try now.